Minimum Wage in Costa Rica: Rates, Trends & Compliance

 Economic Conditions

-The National Wage Council reviews economic indicators like inflation and employment rates to determine wage adjustments.
-The 2.37% increase effective January 1, 2025, was designed to maintain workers' purchasing power amid inflation.
+The National Wage Council reviews economic indicators such as inflation and employment trends when determining wage adjustments.
+The increase effective January 1, 2026 – which averaged around 1.6% for most private-sector workers, with higher differentiated adjustments for certain categories – was intended to help preserve workers’ purchasing power amid ongoing inflationary pressures.

 Government Policies and Legislation